-The sensor of a wireless bedwetting alarm also attached to the underwear, but the transmitter and receiver communicate without the use of wires.
+The sensor of a wireless bedwetting alarm is also attached to the underwear, but the transmitter and receiver communicate without the use of wires.
 This allows the alarm to be placed anywhere in the room.
-Stationing the alarm away from your child’s bed means that she will have to get up to switch it off.
-Some wireless alarms include a parent unit, so you'll never miss an opportunity to give your child the hands-on assistance she needs.
+Stationing the alarm away from your child’s bed means that they will have to get up to switch it off.
+Some wireless alarms include a parent unit, so you'll never miss an opportunity to give your child the hands-on assistance they need.

 As long as a bedwetting alarm is able to quickly and accurately detect moisture and immediately alert you and your child that urination is occurring, it should be effective.
 Nevertheless, there are a handful of helpful features that are worth keeping an eye out for as you shop.

 Lights: Deep sleepers sometimes need a little extra motivation.
-When used alongside sound and vibration, lights can help give your child the boost he needs to get up and moving.
+When used alongside sound and vibration, lights can help give your child the boost they need to get up and moving.

 Consider the following factors when selecting a bedwetting alarm.

 When selecting a bedwetting alarm, it's important to look beyond functionality.
 While wearable alarms work exceptionally well for most children, they're not for everyone.
 Older children or those who value their privacy will likely appreciate something more discreet.
 In this case, a wireless or bell-and-pad variety may be a better option.

 Consider the personality of your child’s siblings as well.
 Is there any possibility that a wearable alarm could elicit teasing from them?
 If so, choose a less-visible model.
 However, if your child is a sound sleeper, the proximity to the ear that a wearable alarm offers may be a crucial factor to its success.